FynnianB/history-stack-manipulation/README.md

-# History Stack Manipulation
+# History Stack Manipulation via navigateFunction

-We are currently experiencing problems with manipulating the history stack via History API `pushState` and `replaceState` on mobile devices.
+We are currently experiencing problems with manipulating the history stack on mobile devices.

 Our goal is to manipulate the history stack in a way that if the user enters the page on `/tds` a stack of `/tds -> /result -> /input` gets built, so if the user goes back he lands on our custom page.